- How do I calculate it?

 However, it’s more usual in statistics to find the variance for a sample.
-When you calculate it for a sample, divide by the sample size minus one (n-1) when calculating the average squared difference in Step 3 above.
+When you calculate it for a sample, divide by the sample size minus one (Why use n-1?) when calculating the average squared difference in Step 3 above.
+See: Finding Sample Variance.

 The square root of the variance is the standard deviation.
 While var. gives you a rough idea of spread, the standard deviation is more concrete, giving you exact distances from the mean.

 A binomial distribution is a simple experiment where there is “success” or “failure.”
 For example, choosing a winning lottery ticket could be a binomial experiment (you either win or lose!).
 Tossing a coin to try and get heads is also binomial (with tossing a heads being a “success” and a tails a “failure”).
 The formula for the variance of binomial distribution is n*p (1-p) or n*p*q.
 The two formulas are equivalent because q = (1-p).

 Sample problem:If you flip a coin 50 times and try to get heads, what is the variance of binomial distribution?